kiwix/kiwix-js/CONTRIBUTING.md

 * _You **must** test your fix in both "JQuery" mode and "ServiceWorker" modes_ (under Compatibility settings).
 You will be astonished the number of times a new contributor tells us that their fix is working, but we discover they only applied the fix in one of these two modes.
 Don't be **that** contributor!
 * Unit tests, which test for regressions with basic app functions, are run automatically with GitHub Actions on each PR and push to a PR.
 If one of these tests fails, you will want to debug.
-First, see if you can also see the failure by running the tests with `npm test`, whcih should run the tests in all your installed browsers.
+First, see if you can also see the failure by running the tests with `npm test`, which should run the tests in all your installed browsers.
 To address any issues identified, see [TESTS](./TESTS.md) so you can debug;
 * End-to-end (e2e) tests are also run on GitHub Actions when you push to your PR.
 These test typical user actions in a headless browser.
 Tests are currently enabled for latest
   Firefox, Edge, Chrome in Linux and Windows, and in IE Mode on Windows (this is the equivalent to testing on Internet Explorer 11).
 You can run these tests yourself in a